knative/eventing/docs/broker/README.md

 #### BrokerClass

-To indicate that Multi Tenant Channel Based Broker should be used to reconcile a Broker, you have to use an annotation specifying Channel Based Broker as the Broker Class:
+To indicate that Multi Tenant Channel Based Broker should be used to reconcile a Broker, you have to use an annotation specifying Multi Tenant Channel Based Broker as the Broker Class:

 ```
     annotations: